industrial-edge/Performance-Analytics/README.md

    -	Defining Limits
    -	Show step time analysis

+- List of required Apps:
+  - Installed Apps Device Energy1 and Energy2:

 ## Documentation

 You can find further documentation and help in the following links